 Above all, San Piedro is haunted by the memory of what happened to its Japanese residents during World War II, when an entire community was sent into exile while its neighbors watched.
 Gripping, tragic, and densely atmospheric, Snow Falling on Cedars is a masterpiece of suspense – one that leaves us shaken and changed.

-It has been 25 years since this award-winning novel was published yet it remains one of my favourites.
-The atmospheric novel is historical fiction, romance, courtroom drama and suspense all rolled into one.
+It has been more than 25 years since this award-winning novel was published yet it remains one of my favourites.
+The atmospheric novel which won the PEN/Faulkner Award for Fiction in 1995 is historical fiction, romance, courtroom drama and suspense all rolled into one.
 There’s a film adaptation starring Ethan Hawke as well.

 4. Beartown by Fredrik Backman